Degamisu/Console-Weather-App/README.md

 ## Installation (with source)

-**Notes:**
+> [!NOTE]
-- This currently only works on Ubuntu Linux.
+> - This currently only works on Ubuntu Linux.
 This may change.
-- Git must be installed.
+> - Git must be installed.
 Install it with [this](InstallGit.bash)
-- This is good if you want to _keep_ the build artifacts and mess with a few files.
+> - This is good if you want to _keep_ the build artifacts and mess with a few files.

 <details>
 <summary>Download Source Code</summary>